Cinnamon Apple Skillet Cake

 This skillet cake is definitely worth a try.
 Serving dessert in a skillet is like serving up a comforting hug to your guests.

 We like chopped walnuts so I added some in the batter and as a garnish.
-Certainly you can add in whatever you like or leave it plain.
-It’s the perfect compliment to tea or coffee.
+Feel free to omit nuts for those with allergies.
+Certainly you can leave it plain and enjoy with your tea or coffee.